 B.C. is looking to introduce their new system by May of next year, which Handler calls a “very ambitious timeframe.”
 Then again, they already have an insurer set up and adjusters doing AB claims, so the transition is going to be easier than in other jurisdictions.

-Handler said he was surprised the government of B.C. when the way it did when it created the monopoly.
+Handler said he was surprised with how the government of B.C. created the monopoly.
 “I could never figure out why the government of British Columbia created a government-run insurance system to administer a tort-based product.
 It never made any sense.
 The only reason you would introduce government-run insurance is because you want to go into no-fault.”